 Project PI and ADAC collaborate to draft and submit a peer review journal article.

-Key Stakeholder Engagement Plan:
+Key Stakeholder Engagement Plan.

 Project team will participate and be featured in the planned ADAC “Customers and Partners” Roundtable, in order to inform and receive feedback on project progress.
 The stakeholders including USCG PACAREA and D17, NOAA ORR and other federal agencies, and representatives of the Arctic spill response community delineated above will be actively recruited for this project.
 This will also occur for academics, industry, NGO, and state, local and indigenous representatives, including students (ADAC Fellows assigned to the project at UNH CRRC/CSE).
 Students of participating academics will also be invited to attend the Anchorage workshops.